Changing-Look AGN Powered By Disk Tearing: Approach

 \subsection{H-AMR Simulation}

 We return to the extremely high resolution accretion disk simulation that was previously reported on in K23 and \citet{HAMR}.
 This accretion disk was simulated by evolving the equations of general-relativistic ideal magnetohydrodynamics (GRMHD) in the code \hammer{} \citep{HAMR}.
+We report our results after time $t_0\approx 285\,{\rm days}\approx 5\times10^4\,r_{\rm g}/c$.
 The equations are scale-free, so the simulation can represent any BH mass or density scale.
 Throughout this work, we take $M=10^8\,M_\odot$ and rescale the gas density (which is initially $\leq 1$) by a factor $\sim10^{-10}\,{\rm g\,cm^{-3}}$.
 After rescaling, our average mass accretion rate is $1\%$ of the Eddington limit (assuming a 10\% radiative efficiency).

 \textit{Initial conditions.} We initialize the accretion disk with dimensionless density scale height $H/r=0.02$ around a black hole (BH) with dimensionless spin $a=0.9375$.
 The vertical profile is a Gaussian in density and locally isothermal, such that the pressure and density scale heights are the same.
 We use a surface density profile $\Sigma\propto r^{-1}$ that extends from $r=6.5\,\rg$ to $76\,\rg$, where $\rg=GM/c^2$ is the gravitational radius.
 We initialize the gas with orbital frequency $\Omega=(c/\rg)(r/\rg+a)^{-3/2}$ and insert a purely toroidal field described by a covariant vector potential, $A_\theta\propto(\rho-0.0005)r^2$, where $\rho$ is the fluid-frame gas density.
 We set the maximum value of $\rho$ to unity and normalize the magnetic field such that the ratio of gas to magnetic pressure is $\beta\approx7$ throughout the disk.
 The disk is cooled using the \citet{Noble_Cooling} prescription, which removes the internal energy from a given cell if the gas exceeds a locally isothermal temperature profile $T(r)$.
 We choose $T(r)$ such that it corresponds to a scale height $H/r=0.02$ and we cool on an orbital timescale.
 We tilt the entire disk by $65^\circ$ from the equator by rotating it about the $y$ axis.